Baylor School (TN) to receive gear from Chiefs star QB Patrick Mahomes

 Baylor is thrilled to announce that they have been selected as Tennessee’s only Patrick Mahomes “Gladiator” high school for 2026 as part of a new multi-year partnership with adidas, beginning July 1, 2026!

-The full list of the 15 schools Patrick Mahomes gifted uniforms to in 2025 can be found below:
+“Representing the Adidas brand within the Patrick Mahomes Gladiator family further distinguishes Baylor on a national stage,” Baylor Head of School’s Chris Angel said in a statement. “they have built strong partnerships across professional, collegiate, and high school athletics, and we are proud to be included among them.”

-The Red Raiders ended this past season with a 5-7 record and finishing ranked No. 1 in the final 2025 Tennessee High School Football Massey Rankings.
+The full list of the 15 schools Patrick Mahomes gifted uniforms, gear to in 2025 can be found below:

 Top 10